 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Pork with Paprika, Mushrooms, and Sour Cream eaten alone would be suitable for low-carb eating plans, including Keto.
-When made with lean pork and low-fat sour cream, it would be suitable for any phase of the South Beach Diet; other low-carb diets would prefer full-fat dairy.
+When the Paprika Pork is made with lean pork and low-fat sour cream, it would be suitable for any phase of the original South Beach Diet; other low-carb diets would prefer full-fat dairy.

 Find More Recipes Like This One:

 Use Easy to Cook or Pork Recipes to find more tasty recipes with pork.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 107 Comments on “Pork with Paprika, Mushrooms, and Sour Cream”

 I don't know what happens at your house but at ours its a nightly question of… what do you want for dinner?
 I don't know… what do you want?
 Because we are new to this way of eating its been a struggle to find dishes we like as well as ones that are good for us.

 My husband always makes nice comments about my cooking… like "oh it's goods"… then he adds tons of pepper or "maybe next time you should"

 I made this last night and we both loved it!

 As we sat down to dinner, as usual he said … "its looks good" Then the first bite "This is fantastic!
 Its really good honey.
 I wouldn't change a thing" Its been a long time since he had this reaction to my cooking.